Security governance at Acquia

 Acquia's dedicated security staff are available to advise customers on security best practices, secure architecture, and compliance issues.
 Acquia also offers security professional services to provide in-depth architecture and security reviews and vulnerability analysis.

-Acquia has formally documented Security Policies that are aligned with industry best practices and that may be made available to our customers.
+Acquia has formally documented Security Policies that are aligned with industry best practices.
 Acquia's legal, security, and compliance team develops these policies and a corporate governance committee approves them.
 Acquia's security policies are published to the Acquia intranet and communicated to staff via email.
 Annually, Acquia's staff is required to certify its acceptance of Acquia's Acceptable Use (Rules of Behavior) policy.

 Acquia has formally documented Security Incident Response procedures that describe the following processes: